knylbyte/socks5-shadowsocks/README.md

-# Shadowsocks Server with 3proxy and Aria2
+# Shadowsocks Client with 3proxy and Aria2

-This image provides a modern [shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust) server bundled with an optional [3proxy](https://3proxy.ru/) gateway and [aria2](https://aria2.github.io/) RPC service.
+This image provides a local gateway that forwards traffic through a remote [shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust) server.
+It bundles [3proxy](https://3proxy.ru/) and an optional [aria2](https://aria2.github.io/) RPC service.

 ## Quick Start